burritosoftware/waymo-promo-tool/README.md

     - Default: `true`

 ## Future Roadmap
-[x] Support multiple service areas
+- [x] Support multiple service areas
-[ ] iOS Shortcut to update promo code URLs using Workers KV API and Share Sheet
+- [ ] iOS Shortcut to update promo code URLs using Workers KV API and Share Sheet

 ## Notice
 This tool is unofficial, and not developed by Waymo.
-Waymo is a trademark of Waymo LLC.
+Waymo and Waymo One are trademarks of Waymo LLC.
 I am not affiliated with Waymo in any capacity.
+With the exception of Waymo's car image in `public/waymo-half-shot.png`, this code is in the public domain under the Unlicense.